 7. Rajab – رَجَب – (Respect, Honour)

 The battle of Tabuk also took place in this month in 9AH, this is the last battle the Prophet participated in.
-It’s highly recommended to seeking forgiveness (Istighfar) this month and also does fasting in Rajab will get you the greater reward.
+It’s highly recommended to seek forgiveness (Istighfar) this month and also fasting in Rajab will get you a greater reward.
 Ali Ibn Abi Talib (RA) was also born this month.

 8. Shaban – شَعْبَان – (Scattered)